CYCLING CORSICA AND SARDINIA

 By coming out today, we felt like the entire island was our own personal playground.
 Of course, we needed to be vigilant.
 This was especially the case on long, straight sections where any gap in the roadside bushes would invite a torrent of air to pour through, nearly ripping my feet off the pedals.
 We couldn’t talk much to each other unless the wind carried our voice in the right direction.
 Eventually we made it to Spiaggia I due Mari, a narrow strip of beach that connected the main body of the island to a long strip of pink rocks known as Punta Rossa.
 I was looking forward to exploring it, but the wind was even more extreme, nearly grabbing at my shirt and shaking me violently.
 It would only get worse the further exposed we were.
 Even standing upright was an act of defiance, torn ACL or not.

 Instead we pointed ourselves north towards the old Batteria Arbuticci, a former military fort positioned at one of the high points on the island.
-On the way up, Leah and I parked the bikes to walk around crumbling structures that were gradually becoming obscured by growing vegetation.
+On the way up, Leah and I parked the bikes to walk around crumbling structures that were gradually becoming consumed by growing vegetation.

 At the top of the hill was the final home of Giuseppe Garibaldi, a legendary figure in Italian history.
 Garibaldi is credited with unifying the separate states of the peninsula into the Kingdom of Italy in the 1800s.
 His home was now a museum, although not open for us when we arrived.
 Still, we had a panoramic view of the archipelago, the whitecaps glittering in the sun, and of the few birds daring enough to take flight.
 If not for the bikes we would have wandered onto the hiking trails that reached out to the jagged spine of granite on the island’s crest.